-Every Memorial Day, hardcore CrossFitters, celebrities (like Dwayne "The Rock" Johnson and John Krasinksi), exercise newbies and weekend warriors alike flock to CrossFit gyms (known as "boxes") across the U.S. for one purpose: To tackle "The Murph" workout.
+Every Memorial Day, hardcore CrossFitters, celebrities, exercise newbies and weekend warriors alike flock to CrossFit gyms (known as boxes) across the U.S. for one purpose: to tackle the Murph workout.

-The Murph is easily one of the best-known CrossFit workouts in the country.
+Murph is easily one of the most popular CrossFit routines.
 But its significance reaches far beyond its reputation as a grueling feat of fitness.
-Here's what it takes to do it — and why you should consider trying the Murph for yourself.
+Here's what it takes to do the workout — and why you should try it this year.

-The Murph was named after Navy SEAL Lt.
-Michael P. Murphy, who was killed in action in Afghanistan in 2005, and posthumously awarded the Congressional Medal of Honor for his bravery.
-In fact, the Murph was a favorite workout of Lt.
-Murphy, though he called it Body Armor.
-Lt.
-Murphy's story (along with other members of SEAL Team 10) was later recounted in the book Lone Survivor, as well as a movie by the same name.
+The WOD Murph was a favorite workout of Lt.
+Murphy, although he called it Body Armor, per CrossFit.
+The story of Lt.
+Murphy (and the other members of SEAL Team 10) is told in Marcus Latrell's book Lone Survivor, as well as a movie by the same name.

 "It's exciting for people to be part of something bigger than just what's going on at their [CrossFit] box," Stankus says.